Jeff Gordon- Proprietor

 Aside from the wine itself, Chrisy's favorite part of being in the wine business is the people.
 "I've made some wonderful friends in the Valley, and I really enjoy getting to know some of our regular clients.
 This industry is made up of amazing people," she says.

-When she's not traveling for work, Chrisy likes to hang out with her dogs, Riley and Sadie, and she enjoys golfing and cooking.
+When she's not traveling for work, Chrisy likes to hang out with her husband, Brad, and their dogs, Riley, Sadie and Karma.
+She enjoys cooking, golfing and a great campfire.

 Ryan Hutcheson- CFO